 Diversity & Inclusion Council

 The BBS Diversity & Inclusion Council is committed to educating and serving the BBS community, while enhancing cultural awareness, sensitivity, and growth.
 We strive to provide safe spaces for students of all backgrounds to express their concerns and challenges with their graduate school journey on a peer level and maintain active communication with faculty in hopes to promote a more inclusive BBS community.
-Our council will amplify student voices, particularly those of Black, Native, Latinxs, and other students of color, by serving as liaisons between students, the BBS community and campus wide resources to ensure well rounded support is available.
+Our council will amplify student voices, particularly those of Black, Native, Latinxs, Asian American and Pacific Islanders, and other underrepresented student groups by serving as liaisons between students, the BBS community and campus wide resources to ensure well rounded support is available.

 Meet the D&I Council Members